fastlane-community/fastlane-plugin-appicon/README.md

 fastlane add_plugin appicon
 ```

-Please note that this plugin uses the GraphicsMagick library.
+Please note that this plugin uses the ImageMagick library.
 If you do not have it, you can install it via Homebrew:

 ```
-brew install graphicsmagick
+brew install ImageMagick
 ```

 ## About appicon